marcoalopez/IDEAproject/website_source.md

 Lopez-Sanchez MA (2020) Which average, how many grains, and how to estimate robust confidence intervals in unimodal grain size populations. _Journal of Structural Geology_ **135**:104042 https://doi.org/10.1016/j.jsg.2020.104042

 > **Plain language summary:** The average grain size and the grain size populations are some of the most used features to study the microstructure of rocks and in particular recrystallization.
-This paper provides  guidelines for determining average grain sizes and confidence intervals in grain size studies.
-Using computer simulations and resampling techniques, we concluded that the geometric mean and the confidence intervals for the geometric mean provide the best balance between efficiency and robustness (being the median the best alternative) in recrystallized grain size populations.
+This paper provides guidelines for determining average grain sizes and confidence intervals from grain size populations.
+Using computer simulations and resampling techniques, we found that the geometric mean and the confidence intervals for the geometric mean provide the best balance between efficiency and robustness (being the median the best alternative) in recrystallized grain size populations.
 [Grab the PDF here if you're interested!](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2020_JSG_SG_104042.pdf).

 **Yet to come**: _DIC experiments on ice, dynamic recrystallization and strain localization experiments in olivine and magnesium_